 WHY I ENJOYED READING THE SOUL OF AN OCTOPUS:

 The book gives you exactly what the title promises, a look into the soul of an octopus.
-Sy Montgomery opens your eyes and mind to the wonderful intelligence of the octopus.
-And the connections they are able to make with humans.
+Sy Montgomery opens your eyes and mind to the wonderful intelligence of the octopus and the connections they are able to make with humans.
+I love books like this that give you a different perspective of a species as this one does.

 Humans and dolphins have a unique bond.
 We know that dolphins are highly intelligent, intensely sociable beings who recognize their own reflections.
 They introduce themselves by name, form close friendships, communicate constantly, feel despondent, rescue one another (and humans).
 Dolphins can deduce, infer, throw tantrums, gossip, joke, and scheme.

 WHY I ENJOYED READING VOICES IN THE OCEAN:

-Don’t look for anything soft or sentimental in this book.
-It is a hard look at the reality of the human impact on wildlife.
-The book highlights some of the fascinating facts about dolphins.
-It also looks at the devastating reality of how they are treated in the wild.
+Don’t look for anything soft or sentimental in this wildlife book.
+It is a hard look at the reality of the negative impact humans are having on dolphins.
+But also contains fascinating facts about dolphins.

 Jellyfish are the oldest multi-organed life form on the planet, having inhabited the ocean for more than five hundred million years.
 With their undulating umbrella-shaped bells and sprawling tentacles, they are compelling and gorgeous, strange and dangerous.